PrefectHQ/prefect/docs/tutorial/flows.md

 A [flow](https://docs.prefect.io/concepts/flows/) is the basis of all Prefect workflows.
 A flow is a Python function decorated with a `@flow` decorator.

 A [task](https://docs.prefect.io/concepts/tasks/) is a Python function decorated with a `@task` decorator.
-Tasks represent distinct pieces of work executed within a flow.
+Tasks represent a discrete unit of python logic executed within a flow.

 Some important points about flows: